 21st Sunday Year C

+In the previous week, we reflect on suffering for the sake of our faith.
 The Second Reading is a continuation of last week’s messages.
 It teaches that God uses suffering to teach his children, just like a parent sometimes allowing suffering to befall upon a child, so that the child may learn a valuable lesson.
-Just as a parent uses suffering to help the child grow into a mature adult, suffering is a necessary pre-requisite for a person to grow into a mature Christian.
-Seen in this way, suffering can be a channel of grace from God, to help us in our pursuit of spiritual maturity.
+Just as a parent uses suffering to help the child grow into a mature adult, God uses suffering to help us grow into mature Christians.
+Seen in this way, suffering is actually a channel of grace from God, to help us in our pursuit of spiritual maturity.
 But as surely as God is prepared to let suffering befall upon us, he is also always ready to deliver us.
 For “God is faithful, and he will not let you be tested beyond your strength, but with the testing he will also provide the way out so that you may be able to endure it.”
 (1 Cor 10:13)